Apache Tutorials for Beginners

 service iptables save

-You can see the default Apache2 Welcome screen by browsing your server IP address.
+You can see the default Apache2 Welcome screen by browsing to your server IP address.

 Install Apache from Source